steve-rodri/commit-analyzer/README.md

 The program generates a CSV file with the following columns:

+- `timestamp`:
-- `year`: Year of the commit
+  ISO 8601 timestamp of the commit (e.g., `2025-08-28T11:14:40.000Z`)
+- `category`:
-- `category`: One of `tweak`, `feature`, or `process`
+  One of `tweak`, `feature`, or `process`
+- `summary`:
-- `summary`: One-line description (max 80 characters)
+  One-line description (max 80 characters)
+- `description`:
-- `description`: Detailed explanation (2-3 sentences)
+  Detailed explanation (2-3 sentences)

 ### Markdown Report Output

 When using the `--report` option, the program generates a condensed markdown report that:

 - Groups commits by year (most recent first)
-- Organizes by categories: Features, Processes, Tweaks & Bug Fixes
+- Organizes by categories:
+  Features, Processes, Tweaks & Bug Fixes
 - Consolidates similar items for stakeholder readability
 - Includes commit count statistics
 - Uses professional language suitable for both technical and non-technical audiences

 ## Requirements